po1sigala/live/01-Class-Content/20-React/01-Activities/swap_tool/README.md

 3. Choose what activity's `src/` you want to move to your react app!

-* (Optional) If you are using macOS and have ran `npm run perms`, you can just run `sswap` from anywhere to run the CLI.
+* (Optional) If you are using macOS, you can run `npm run perms`, to add the `sswap` command to your path and run the CLI from anywhere.

 ---